HJY0315/Demo/README.md

 # Demo
 Demo for working with git
-how was it working ah
+how was it dont want ah
-y no conflict on
+y dont have conflict one
 omg